-Rudders are not about steering or tracking as they are on powered boats; in a kayak they’re about enabling a more efficient, balanced paddling effort on both arms by compensating for the boat’s deflection for side winds.
+Rudders are not primarily about steering or tracking as they are on powered boats; in a kayak they’re about enabling a more efficient, balanced paddling effort on both arms by compensating for the boat’s deflection for side winds.
 In a way the simple stock skeg-shifter (right) will do as well with much less clutter and weight.
-Or, use the MYP rudder, but locked-out as a lifting skeg in place of the Gumotex skeg for shallows and beach parking.
+Or, use the MYP rudder (below), but locked-out as a lifting skeg in place of the Gumotex skeg for shallows and beach parking.
 That is handy to avoid stressing the stock skeg, especially when the boat is loaded.

 After writing this a few weeks back I decided to try and fit a rudder onto my Seawave.
 On that breezy Mull trip Gael, in the ruddered Incept K40 (right), seemed a little faster than me and the penny finally dropped as to why.